vtrphan/phoenix/challenges.3.md

 >- How to store secrets in Kubernetes
 >- How to configure your Kubernetes instance to ensure a certain number of pods is always running
 >- How to define rolling upgrades to avoid downtime during an application update
->- How to put all what you've learned into an end to end DevOps pipeline via VSTS
+>- How to put all what you've learned into an end to end DevOps pipeline via Azure DevOps

 ## 1. Kubernetes multi container app deployment